-From this relationship between the Turaev-Viro invariant and the colored Jones polynomial, Conjecture~\ref{cjtv} has been proved for the case of figure eight knot complement (Theorem 1.6 in \cite{DKY17}).
-Furthermore, in order to find out the AEF of the Turaev-Viro invariant, it is natural to consider the AEF of the $M$-th colored Jones polynomials, where $M=1,2,\dots N$.
+From this relationship between the Turaev-Viro invariants and the colored Jones polynomials, Conjecture~\ref{cjtv} has been proved for the case of the figure eight knot complement (Theorem 1.6 in \cite{DKY17}).
+Furthermore, in order to find out the AEF of the Turaev-Viro invariants, it is natural to consider the AEF of the $M$-th colored Jones polynomials, where $M=1,2,\dots N$.

-The asymptotic behavior of the colored Jones polynomial has been investigated for a very long time.
-The classical volume conjecture (Conjecture~\ref{cvc} below) states that the evaluation of $N$-th colored Jones polynomial of a knot $K$ at an $N$-th root of unity captures the simplicial volume of the knot complement $\SS^{3} \backslash K$.
+The asymptotic behavior of the colored Jones polynomials has been investigated for a very long time.
+The classical volume conjecture (Conjecture~\ref{cvc} below) states that the evaluation of $N$-th colored Jones polynomials of a knot $K$ at an $N$-th root of unity captures the simplicial volume of the knot complement $\mathbb{S}^{3} \backslash K$.

-\begin{conjecture} (Classical volume conjecture \cite{K97,MM01}) Let $K$ be a knot and $J_{N}(K;q)$ be the $N$-th colored Jones polynomial of $K$ evaluated at $q$.
+\begin{conjecture} (Classical volume conjecture \cite{K97,MM01}) Let $K$ be a knot and $J_{N}(K;q)$ be the $N$-th colored Jones polynomials of $K$ evaluated at $q$.
 We have

-where $\operatorname{Vol}(\SS^{3} \backslash K)$ is the simplicial volume of the knot complement. \end{conjecture}
+where $\operatorname{Vol}(\mathbb{S}^{3} \backslash K)$ is the simplicial volume of the knot complement. \end{conjecture}

-In \cite{AH06} Anderson and Hansen used saddle point approximation to find out the AEF for the $N$-th colored Jones polynomial of figure eight knot evaluated at $N$-th root of unity.
+In \cite{AH06} Andersen and Hansen used saddle point approximation to find out the AEF for the $N$-th colored Jones polynomials of the figure eight knot evaluated at $N$-th root of unity.